evan-gordon/pycritters/README.md

 ## Planned Features

+* Use NEAT-python reproduction interface to spawn critters
+* Add metabolism ~~and hunger~~ to critters
+* Update fitness function
+* Option to see in color
 * Click on critter and display neural structure
-* Use NEAT-python reproduction interface to spawn critters
-* Add metabolism and hunger to critters
-* Vision cone for critters
+* UI Toggle for seeing facing direction
+* Ability to kill from paused menu

 ## Environment